Synapticplastic/PET/README.md

   "viz": 1
 ```

 - `centre_of_mass` lets registration initialise from the centres of mass of both images.
 This helps when e.g. PET is wildly out of alignment, and so it is strongly recommended by default (unless all images are pre-registered).
-Valid values: 0 (off) or 1 (on).
+Valid values: 0&nbsp;/&nbsp;1.
 - `thr` is the minimum Z-score for the PET asymmetry to be demonstrated on outputs.
-Valid values: numbers from 0 and above.
+Valid values: any non-negative number.
-- `cluster_size`: threshold for cluster size in mm<sup>3</sup>.
+- `cluster_size`: threshold for cluster size in cc.
 Clusters smaller that this threshold will get discarded, unless they contain Z peak which will always be preserved.
+Valid values: any non-negative number.
 - `report`: produce a report which will contain per-cluster images and data.
-Valid values: 0 (off) or 1 (on).
+Valid values: 0&nbsp;/&nbsp;1.
 - `blanks`: given `report` is on, will append empty fields that can be populated with clinical data.
-Valid values: 0 (off) or 1 (on).
+Valid values: 0&nbsp;/&nbsp;1.
-- `regions`: will attempt an automated anatomical description of every cluster.
+- `regions`: given `report` is on, will attempt an automated anatomical description of every cluster.
 Experimental feature, always double-check!
-Valid values: 0 (off) or 1 (on).
+Valid values: 0&nbsp;/&nbsp;1.
 - `burnin`: whether output burn-in image is produced.
 This will modify the original T1-weighted image such that Z>3 clusters are shown as white, Z>4 clusters are shown as black, Z>5 clusters are shown as grey.
-The file is saved as 'burnin.nii'.
-Valid values: 0 (off) or 1 (on).
+The file is saved as `burnin.nii`.
+Valid values: 0&nbsp;/&nbsp;1.
-- `viz` provides interactive quality control of the relevant steps - it is recommended to inspect the interim and final outputs to ensure correct results.
-Valid values: 0 (off) or 1 (on).
+- `viz` provides interactive quality control of the relevant steps - it is recommended to inspect the interim and final outputs to ensure the correctness of results.
+Valid values: 0&nbsp;/&nbsp;1.

 Any of these optional flags can be omitted, in which case they will default to the values shown above.
-All of the above are present in the `example_inputs.json` file provided with the code; this can be copied for each set of data and modified accordingly.
+All of these flags are present in `example_inputs.json` provided with the code; this can be copied for each set of data and modified accordingly.

 ### VIEWING RESULTS